Have you taken out a home loan with a down payment of 20% or less?…

-Even though you have a fixed rate mortgage, your monthly payment may vary if you have an “impound account”.
+Your monthly payment may vary if you have an “impound account”.
 In addition to the monthly loan payment, some lenders collect additional money each month (from folks who put less than 20% cash down when purchasing their home) for the prorated monthly cost of property taxes and homeowners insurance.
-The extra money is put in an impound account by the lender who uses it to pay the borrowers’ property taxes and homeowners insurance premium when they are due.
-If either the property tax or the insurance happens to change, the borrower’s monthly payment will be adjusted accordingly.
-However, the overall payments in a fixed rate mortgage are very stable and predictable.

-FHA home loans are mortgage loans that are insured against default by the Federal Housing Administration (FHA).
-FHA loans are available for single-family and multifamily homes.
+FHA home loans are mortgage loans that are insured against default, and are available for single-family and multifamily homes.
 These home loans allow banks to continuously issue loans without much risk or capital requirements.
-The FHA doesn’t issue loans or set interest rates, it just guarantees against default.

 The Veterans Administration provides insurance to lenders in the case that you default on a loan.
 Because the mortgage is guaranteed, lenders will offer a lower interest rate and terms than a conventional home loan.
 VA home loans are available in all 50 states.
 A VA loan may also have reduced closing costs and no prepayment penalties.